Riff-Technologies/code-checkout-vscode/PROCESS.md

     - `revokeLicenseCommand` will clear out that license key
     - `activateOnlineCommand` will take the user to a website: `https://my-website/{publisher.extensionId}/activate`
       - TODO: this website should redirect back to vscode and pass a value into the `activateLicenseCommand`
+      - the web will try to open `cursor://riff.testmystuff/test`

 ### Tagging